Adolar0042/warden/README.md

 ```bash
 warden login
 ```
 You will be prompted to enter a username (defaults to "oauth") and select an OAuth provider from those defined in `oauth.toml`.
-Warden will then perform the OAuth flow, store your access token in the OS keyring.
+Warden will then perform the OAuth flow and store your access token in the OS keyring.

 ### Check your configured accounts